Sequencing projects to form the publication.

 Section of wall at OCAD University.

 A formal exploration of my design process.
-8" × 10" publication | 100+ pages | Full colour | Fold-out spread Bilingual typesetting in Polish and English Designed, printed, and assembled in Toronto, Canada This project documents an intensive, personal exploration of my design process.
-To understand how I uniquely approach design, I gathered all my work from the past two semesters and installed it on a wall at OCAD University.
-Over several weeks, I studied these pieces to uncover patterns—strengths, weaknesses, and recurring tendencies in my practice.
-At its core, FRACTURE/INTERLOCK is about form: how I connect, break apart, and recombine it to create something new.
-I work by isolating fragments—visual, conceptual, or material—and interlocking them into compositions that feel intentional yet unresolved.
-These forms often suggest fragile, imperfect relationships—awkward but deep with meaning.
+8" × 10" publication | 100+ laser printed pages | Full colour | Inkjet fold-out spread | Wi-Ro binding Bilingual typesetting in Polish and English Designed, printed, and assembled in Toronto, Canada in 2025.
+This project documents an intensive, personal exploration of my design process.
+To understand how I uniquely approach design, I gathered all my work from two semesters and installed it on a wall at OCAD University.
+Over several weeks, I studied these pieces to uncover patterns.
+Looking specifically at strengths, weaknesses, and recurring tendencies in my practice.
+FRACTURE/INTERLOCK is about how I connect, break apart, and recombine form to create something new.
+I work by isolating fragments and interlocking them into compositions that feel intentional yet unresolved.
+These forms often suggest fragile, imperfect relationships that are awkward but deep with meaning.
+The text reads as both a description and analysis of how my work connects with broader conversations.
+One section starts with the question: “What can a pencil be used to talk about?”
+What resulted was a meticulous form study using pencil rubbings of construction tools to explore conversations about labour shortages in Canada.
+By fracturing these images, the meaning of the form shifted.
+The images no longer represented simple tools, but rather, the rapidly degenerating condition of Canada’s trades sector.
+The fragments allow me to generate new forms, which allows me to combine graphics with text to communicate the gravity of social and economic issues.
+The publication shows how I approach problems with research and form exploration to communicate with clarity.